michaelgrn/RYSe/FeatureExtraction/README.md

 The code in this folder is designed to extract the features from our data sets.
 The following notebooks can be run in any order:

-a.
-ExtractLexicalFeatures.ipynb
+1. ExtractLexicalFeatures.ipynb

-b.
-ExtractSearchFeatures.ipynb
+2. ExtractSearchFeatures.ipynb

-c.
-ExtractSpellingAndPunctuation.ipynb
+3. ExtractSpellingAndPunctuation.ipynb

-d.
-ExtractSyntaticalFeatures.ipynb
+4. ExtractSyntaticalFeatures.ipynb

-e.
-ExtractVocabFeatures.ipynb
+5. ExtractVocabFeatures.ipynb

 but all must be run before running: